Sandra-Be/beauty_salon/README.md

 6. **Home Page** - profile picture of Dee shows a real personal connection and clients can connect with the nail tehnician and receive emotional response.
 Button on a profile picture navigate clients to gallery section.
 Brand logos are displayed on Home Page and buttons underneath navigate clients to brand websites.
 7. **Gallery Page** - allows to view nail designs and price for procedure.
 That way clients will have better understanding about work Dee's private salon offers.
 8. **Pricing Page** - lists all procedures and prices.
 Each procedure has description which explains what is done during this procedure.
-9. **Contact Me Page** - offers client to send a brief message to nail tehnician.
+9. **Contact Me Page** - offers client to send a brief message to nail tehnician and re-directs to to Report page.
 10. **Report Page** - views thank you message and buttons to return to Contact Me page or Home page.

 ## Features to Implement in future